What is an index fund?

 • The iShares Core FTSE 100 ETF (ISF), which tracks the 100 largest UK companies, has returned on average 4.01% per year since inception in 2000.

-What fees come with index funds?
+What fees are associated with index funds?

 Strategies to know about when investing in index funds